 Thanks to the word “loving relationship,” I gradually dismantle my discomfort of the different ways of understanding God.
 Power tends to corrupt, and if knowledge is power, then knowledge itself tends to damage too.
 How does this knowledge corrupt?
 It objectifies God in the same way it objectifies other things outside the observer/subject.

 Put it simply: people try to count ‘God,’ i.e., whether it is singular or plural as if it were really singular or plural as other countable objects.
 This Prambanan Temple is dedicated to the Trimurti, the expression of God as the Creator (Brahma), the Preserver (Vishnu) and the Destroyer (Shiva).
 Why should I say that there are three Gods according to Hinduism, whereas they are not talking about numbers!

-I perceive this Prambanan Temple as a way to worship: i.e. a way to relate with the mystery.
+I perceive this Prambanan Temple as a way to worship: i.e., a way to relate with the mystery.
 It is a loving movement, though limited by some circumstances, from human beings to the Transcendence as a response to the latter, which has revealed itself first.
-The revelation has such tremendous and fascinating characteristics that human beings recognize it as a power of creating, preserving, but also destroying.
+The revelation has such tremendous and fascinating characteristics that human beings recognize it as the power of creating, preserving, but also destroying.

-The same dynamics also happen to other religious movements with their own idiosyncratic expressions which differ from each other.
-Consequently, plurality is a certainty and no religion would be justified to evaluate other religions without going back to the relationship between divinity and humanity.
+The same dynamics also happen to other religious movements with their own idiosyncratic expressions, which differ from each other.
+Consequently, plurality is a certainty, and no religion would be justified to evaluate other religions without going back to the relationship between divinity and humanity.